1. Poor nutrition causes chronic inflammation, which leads to abdominal bloating, arthritic joints, heartburn, and heart disease.

 Whether it’s abdominal bloating, arthritic joints, heartburn or heart disease, inflammation causes wear and tear and interferes with you being the best version of yourself.
 Researchers are now discovering that chronic inflammation is a result of the diet that we eat in the west, along with our inactive lifestyle.
 It is extremely damaging to our health and our ability to take part in the activities that will lead us to achieving our dreams.

 Chronic inflammation also appears to cause problems in the cells that line your endothelia.
 The endothelium is the lining of your blood vessels, lymphatic vessels, and other tissues in your body.
 These problems result in your blood vessels becoming stiff when they need to remain flexible to function.
 Problems with endothelial cells also lead to the production of “free radicals” or molecules that circulate around the body and cause damage to other cells.
-This oxidative stress, which we discussed earlier, is like rust building up on metal or an apple turning brown.
+This is called oxidative stress and is like rust building up on metal or an apple turning brown.

 The following are five groups of foods that have shown promising anti-inflammatory effects in research settings: